Getting Started with ITS

 UT Direct is the secure, online campus portal where you can access benefit information, time sheets and much more.
 Log in using your UT EID and password.

-WebSpace allows you to store online copies of your notes, presentations and files.
-You can access WebSpace from any Internet-connected computer.
-WebSpace lets you share files with others and even publish a personal home page.
+UTBox allows you to store and share online copies of your notes, presentations, and files.
+UTBox gives you 150GB of storage space to work with.
+You can access UTBox from any Internet-connected computer.

 The Campus Computer Store, on the first floor of the FAC, provides the university community with a convenient low-cost outlet for purchasing hardware, software and accessories at low academic pricing.